Heterogeneity of Central Nodes Explains the Benefits of Time-Varying Control in Complex Dynamical Networks: Problem Statement: Comparison of Time-Varying and Time-Invariant Control Scheduling

-We consider a network of $n$ nodes that communicate, in discrete time, over a weighted (in general directed) graph $\Gc = (V, E, A)$, where $V = \until{n}$ and $E \subseteq V \times V$ denote the set of nodes and edges, respectively, and $A$ is the adjacency matrix such that for any $i, j \in V$, $a_{ij} \ge 0$ denotes the weight of the edge from node $j$ to node $i$ (see Supplementary Note~2 for methods of obtaining $A$ from network connectivity structure).
-Each node $i$ has a \emph{state} value $x_i \in \real$ that evolves over time through the interaction of node $i$ with its neighbors in $\Gc$.
-We assume each node has linear and time-invariant dynamics and one node can be controlled exogenously at each time.
-Therefore, the overall network state $x = [x_1 \ \dots \ x_n]^T \in \real^n$ evolves over time according to
+We consider a network of $n$ nodes that communicate over a graph $\Gc = (\Nc, \Ec, A)$ that is in general weighted and directed (see Appendix~\ref{sec:c2a} for methods of obtaining $A$ from network connectivity structure).
+Each node $i$ has a \emph{state} value $x_i \in \real$ that evolves over time through the interaction of node $i$ with its neighbors in $\Gc$ and an external control $u$.
+Assuming that these interactions are linear and time-invariant, we have

-where $u(k) \in \real$ is the control input and $b(k) \in \real^n$ is the time-varying input vector (both at time $k$) and $K$ is the time horizon.
-For simplicity of exposition, we consider only one control input at a time, but the discussion is generalizable to multi-input networks (Supplementary Note~6).
-If $\iota_k \in \until{n}$ is the index of the node to which the control signal $u(k)$ is applied at time $k$, then $b(k)$ is equal to the $\iota_k$'th column of the identity matrix.
+where $x = (x_1, \dots, x_n) \in \real^n$ is the network state, $u(k) \in \real$ is the control input, $b(k) \in \real^n$ is the \emph{time-varying} input vector, and $K$ is the time horizon.
+For simplicity of exposition, we consider only one control input at a time, but the discussion is generalizable to multi-input networks (cf. Appendix~\ref{sec:mi}).
+Define

-The purpose of applying the control input $\{u(k)\}_{k = 0}^{K - 1}$ is to steer the network state from its initial state $x(0) = x_0$ to a desired state $x(K) = x_f$.
-If this is possible for any $x_0$ and $x_f$, \eqref{eq:dyn} is called ``controllable".
-It is well-known~\cite{CTC:98} that this is the case if and only if the ``controllability Gramian''